airbytehq/airbyte/docs/project-overview/security.md

 ## Data Security

 Airbyte provides a secure environment for customers and users that protects all user data following industry standard practices.
 From day 1, we have designed and adapted our product with security as a part of the foundation.
-We are currently completing the SOC2 (Type 2) data compliance certification and will undergo an independent review annually.
+An independent third-party completed a SOC2 Type 2 assessment and found effective operational controls in place.

 Below we have detailed information on various parts of our security practices.

 **Flow of Customer Data**